 Check MD5 Hash on your Mac

 You’ll be returned with an MD5 Checksum Hash that you can check against the source MD5 code provided to you (or that a friend shares, you found online, or whatever).

 The part after the = sign is the MD5 hash code that you can compare against the source to be sure that the file has retained it’s integrity through transmission.
-Very handy when downloading large files, or if you want to make sure a file has not been modified, corrupted, or tampered with.
+This is very handy when downloading large files, or if you want to make sure a file has not been modified, corrupted, or tampered with.

 Alternatively you can use the openssl command to check MD5 checksums on your Mac, like so:

 The data returned to you will be the same whether you use the openssl command or the md5 command, it’s really just a matter of preference.